wkentaro/labelme/CONTEXT.md

 A UI element bound to a Setting that displays and edits its value: a checkable menu/toolbar action, an inline dock control, or a widget in the Settings dialog.
 Inline controls are reserved for Settings toggled frequently or meaningful only in context; the Settings dialog is the comprehensive home that exposes every Setting.
 Multiple Setting Controls for one Setting stay in sync through a single apply path.
 _Avoid_: toggle (only one kind), widget, knob.

+**Preview Setting**:
+A shipped Setting offered for early use while its interaction contract or presentation may still change.
+It meets normal data-safety and stability requirements and graduates after one stable release cycle with no known contract defects.
+_Avoid_: beta feature, experimental option, beta setting.

 **Config File**:
 The on-disk YAML where Settings are persisted as sparse Overrides on top of the Default Config.
 Defaults to `~/.labelmerc`, but can be relocated, e.g. a `labelmerc` file beside the executable in standalone builds, or any path passed to `--config`.
 The file is called "config"; the values it carries are Settings.
 _Avoid_: settings file, rc file, labelmerc.